cjmay-dev/cjmay.dev/docs/tailscale/setup.md

 # Tailscale

-Tailscale is the glue that allows my CI/CD pipeline to access the private parts of my network.
+Tailscale is the glue that allows my CI/CD pipeline to access parts of my infrastructure.
 It also allows me to do remote administration when I'm not on my home network.

 ## Access controls